plumbblake/trevordmiller-website/pages/blog/end-to-end-tests/index.md

 * Puppeteer **can be used for any browser automation, **not just testing.
 * It **doesn't need to know anything about your stack.** We are using Elixir and React, but we could just as well be using any other tools.

 Note that Puppeteer only runs tests in Chrome.
-For many apps like Ropig, this is enough because we only support modern browsers which have minimal inconsistencies.
+For many apps, this is enough because we only support modern browsers which have minimal inconsistencies.
 If your app has a lot of device or browser specific code, you may still want Selenium.
 For everyone else, Puppeteer makes a lot of sense. :)

 # Tips for writing e2e tests